jtschoonhoven/resume/README.md

 -   Monetization: I implemented a Stripe integration with both a la carte and subscription models, successfully monetizing the app.

--   Security: I led the development of robust data privacy and security standards, maintaining the highest level of security throughout the development process
+-   Security: I led the development of robust data privacy and security standards, maintaining the highest level of security throughout the development process.

 [Meow Wolf](https://meowwolf.com/visit/denver), Game Developer, Story Experience Team
 =====================================================================================